 Cardiff Artspace takes your privacy seriously.
-This privacy notice provides you with details of how we collect and process your personal data through your use of our services and our website www.cardiffartspace.co.uk.
-This includes any information you may provide when you purchase a service, attend a class, sign up to our mailing list or contact us.
+This privacy notice provides you with details of how we collect and process your personal data through your use of oue services and the website www.cardiffartspace.co.uk.
+This includes any information you may provide when you purchase a service, attend a class, sign up to the mailing list or contact us.

-Cardiff Artspace is the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).
+Cardiff Artspace is the data controller and is responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).